lveiga/item-comparison-ai-api/prompts.md

 ```

-# Propt to Unit Test
+# Prompt to Unit Test
 ## This prompt is focused on testing internal logic and functions in isolation, without the need to run the server.
 ```
 > I need to create unit tests for my Golang API.
 The project uses the Gin framework.
 I want to test the `GetProductByID` handler function, which retrieves a product from an in-memory map based on an ID.